drf-forms/drf-schema-adapter/docs/drf_auto_endpoint/endpoint.md

 *default:* `None`

 A list or tuple containing a list of fields the `Endpoint` should be able to filter on.
-Similar to the `filter_fields` attribute you would pass to a Viewset using a [`DjangoFilterBackend`](http://www.django-rest-framework.org/api-guide/filtering/#djangofilterbackend)
+Similar to the `filter_fields` attribute you would pass to a ViewSet using a [`DjangoFilterBackend`](http://www.django-rest-framework.org/api-guide/filtering/#djangofilterbackend)

 ### `search_fields`